Applesaucesomer/CobraPinger/README.md

 ## Dependencies

 Install Python requirements from `requirements.txt`.
+This includes the `openai-whisper` and `pytube` packages used for the transcript fallback.
 In addition, `ffmpeg` must be installed for Whisper transcription (e.g. `apt install ffmpeg`).

 That's most definitely what's up!